Clinical Study Design

-Study designs: SUNBEAM (1 year; N=1346) and RADIANCE (2 years; N=1313) were multicenter, randomized, double-blind, double-dummy, active treatment-controlled studies of daily oral ozanimod 0.92 mg vs weekly Avonex (interferon beta-1a), 30 μg intramuscular injection.
-Primary endpoint: The ARR was assessed for ZEPOSIA and Avonex at 1 year and 2 years.
-Secondary endpoints: The number of GdE lesions and the number of new or enlarging T2 lesions were assessed for ZEPOSIA and Avonex at 1 year and 2 years.
+Study designs: SUNBEAM (1 year; N=1346) and RADIANCE (2 years; N=1313) were multicenter, randomized, double-blind, double-dummy, active treatment-controlled studies of daily oral ozanimod 0.46 mg (not approved for maintenance dose) or 0.92 mg vs weekly Avonex (interferon beta-1a), 30-μg intramuscular injection.
+Primary endpoint: ARR was assessed for ZEPOSIA and Avonex at 1 year and 2 years.
+Secondary endpoints: The number of new or enlarging T2 lesions and the number of GdE lesions were assessed for ZEPOSIA and Avonex at 1 year and 2 years.
 In addition, confirmed disability progression was prospectively evaluated for ZEPOSIA and Avonex in a pooled analysis from the 1-year and 2-year studies.
+There was no significant difference in 3-month confirmed disability between ZEPOSIA and Avonex.1-3

 ARR=annualized relapse rate.